What is a Pap Smear? All You Need to Know

 How many days after my period can I get a pap smear?

-There are no hard and fast rules here, but the American Society of Clinical Oncology (ASCO) suggests that it’s best to schedule your appointment for at least five days after your period ends.
+But, the American Society of Clinical Oncology (ASCO) suggests that it’s best to schedule your appointment for at least five days after your period ends.

 Can you wear a tampon to a gynecologist appointment?